 The current arrangement with DFSS grew from two pilots that kicked off in the winter of 2023.
 McKone said that the CTA wanted to do a two-year extension this time because the agency has been pleased with the service providers’ work and they wanted to give Haymarket and Thresholds employees some financial stability.
 He noted that the Thresholds contact only covers the night shift.
 The nonprofit funds the day shift from other sources.

-According to the federal Point in Time Count, the annual survey of the unhoused population every U.S. municipality must undertake, around 46 percent of the estimated 18,836 homeless people in Chicago take shelter on CTA trains or buses.
+According to the federal Point in Time Count, the annual survey of the unhoused population that every U.S. municipality is required to conduct, around 46 percent of the estimated 18,836 homeless people in Chicago take shelter on CTA trains or buses.

 McKone said that in the past year, the nonprofits were able to place 240 unhoused CTA riders in shelters and get 140 into stable housing.
 The main obstacle is the availability of shelter beds and housing in the city.
 "What we hear from the agencies, and we noted in this [report] is there's a far greater demand for shelter than is available," he said, "[The above numbers] underestimate the amount of folks who would probably be willing to take shelter."